Nefarious (film): Plot

 At a state penitentiary, psychiatrist Dr. James Martin arrives to evaluate a notorious serial killer named Edward Wayne Brady, who is currently a death-row inmate.
-The prison Warden Tom Moss warns Dr. Martin, who has just replaced Dr. Alan Fischer who committed suicide after previously interviewing the inmate, that Edward is an expert manipulator who can "get inside your head".
+The prison Warden Tom Moss warns Dr. Martin, who has just replaced Dr. Alan Fischer, who committed suicide after previously interviewing the inmate, that Edward is an expert manipulator who can "get inside your head."
 Edward is scheduled to be put to death by electrocution at 11:00 that night, and Dr. Martin is tasked with determining whether the killer is legally sane or if he is mentally ill and incompetent of the crimes he has committed.
-Moss hopes that Martin will disagree with Dr. Fischer who was ready to declare Edward insane.
+Moss hopes that Dr. Martin will disagree with Dr. Fischer who was ready to declare Edward insane.

-In their first discussion Edward inexplicably details various aspects of Dr. Martin's personal and professional life, and insists that he is a demon named Nefariamus who will answer to "Nefarious" inhabiting Edward's body.
+In their first discussion, Edward inexplicably details various aspects of Dr. Martin's personal and professional life, and insists that he is a demon named Nefariamus who will answer to "Nefarious" inhabiting Edward's body.
 Nefarious states that he was able to possess Edward as he was not baptized and had committed sins in his childhood, such as stealing.
 He further details that, despite the doctor's initial assumption, he is not trying to escape punishment, and wants the body of his host to be executed.
 Nefarious tells Dr. Martin that before the day is over, he will also have committed three murders though the doctor states that this is impossible.

-Nefarious accuses Martin of euthanizing his terminally-ill mother, as a means to acquire his inheritance from her.
+Nefarious accuses Dr. Martin of euthanizing his terminally-ill mother, as a means to acquire his inheritance from her.
 The doctor becomes defensive, stating that the decision was made after meticulous examination and angrily threatens to end their interview.
-Suspecting that Edward suffers from dissociative identity disorder with Nefarious being an alter personality, Martin tries to speak directly with Edward, but only with limited success.
+Suspecting that Edward has dissociative identity disorder with Nefarious being an alter personality, Dr. Martin tries to speak directly with Edward, but only with limited success.
 Nefarious periodically allows his timid, beaten-down host to communicate as seen fit, while Dr. Martin then draws out the role of demons in the world through his discussions with Nefarious.
-Expressing his own personal beliefs as atheistic, Martin declares that Edward has an insane belief system, and resolves to certify the prisoner to be unfit to be executed for the murders.
+Expressing his own personal beliefs as atheistic, Dr. Martin declares that Edward has an insane belief system, and resolves to certify the prisoner to be unfit to be executed for the murders.
 As the doctor is leaving however, Nefarious begins to talk about the doctor's troubled relationship with his pregnant girlfriend and claims that at that very moment she is at an abortion clinic, mistakenly determined to rid the couple's relationship of what she sees as the reason he might leave her.
 The demon likens the practice of abortion to ancient paganistic child sacrifices to Molech, and in counting down gleefully exclaims "all hell is rejoicing".
 Dr. Martin rushes to call his girlfriend only to find that the abortion has already taken place.